andreweick/eick.com/history/_posts/2016/2016-11-11-wilber-sackett-verterans-day.md

 He also gave him a small U.S. flat, to be inserted in the bible and carried during the time of his combat duty.

-Wilber still has these articles, even though the flagis worn thin and shredded with age.
-They are indeed special, something that constantly reminds him of his service to his country and his gradfather's before him.
+Wilber still has these articles, even though the flag is worn thin and shredded with age.
+They are indeed special, something that constantly reminds him of his service to his country and his grandfather's before him.

 Sackett's grandmother, Emma French Sackett, was also very active during the civil war.
 She was a civil war nurse